bernborgess/home/install_postgres.md

 ```bash
 sudo snap install dbeaver-ce
 ```
-> You may need to reboot to see the app under "Development"
+> You may need to login again to see the app under "Development"